Account Protect

-Credential stuffing is a type of cyberattack where criminals use stolen username and password combinations to gain unauthorised access to user accounts.
+Credential stuffing is a type of cyberattack where criminals test stolen username and password combinations on new websites to gain unauthorised access to user accounts.
 This attack relies on the common practice of password reuse across multiple websites.
-For a more detailed explanation of credential stuffing, refer to our credential stuffing learning center article.

 Effective credential stuffing mitigation involves a multi-layered approach: